isw-kudos/huddo-docs/docs/boards/troubleshooting/docker.md

 ![ReactMinifiedError](react-minified-issue.png)

 This has been successfully fixed in all reported cases by clearing the local storage of the user's browser.
-There is also a change to handle this better in [this release](../releases.md#2022-12-15)
+There is also a change to handle this better in [the 2022-12-15 release](../releases-archive.md#2022-12-15)

 ## ITM Render Issue